-So, you’re gearing up for a multi-day backpacking adventure?
-Exciting!
-But let me ask you—have you ever packed for a trip, only to realize miles into the wilderness that you forgot something crucial?
+So, you are getting ready for a multi day backpacking adventure?
+That is exciting.
+But let me ask you something.
+Have you ever packed for a trip, only to realize miles into the wilderness that you forgot something really important?
 Yeah, me too.
-That one time I left my sleeping pad at home?
-My back still hasn’t forgiven me.
+I still remember the time I left my sleeping pad at home.
+My back has not forgiven me since.

-To save you from such mishaps, let’s talk about the essential backpacking gear you’ll need for a successful multi-day trip.
-Trust me, a little planning goes a long way.
+To help you avoid those kinds of slip ups, let’s go over the essential backpacking gear you will need for a successful multi day trip.
+Trust me, a little planning makes a big difference.

 Read More About Essential Backpacking Gear